 CAMBRIDGE SEPTEMBER 30 1922

-William’s parents were next: Henry, and a stone for his wife Mary.
+William’s parents were next: Henry, and a separate stone for his wife Mary.
 They were followed by William’s younger brother, the novelist Henry James, who died in London in 1916.
 Last, the headstone for Alice James, William and Henry’s younger sister.
-A tree throws shadows on her stone.
+A tree threw shadows on her stone.

 I’d made the small effort, found the place, but I didn’t stay long.
 I got back on my bike, pedaled home, and began the work I’d been avoiding.